softworkz/embyuserwiki/Music-naming.md

 Supported image extensions are **jpg**, **jpeg**, **png** and **tbn**.

+Several image types support multiple file names.
+You can choose which ones to use.
+They are listed in the order that they're checked for.

 | Image Type | Supported file names  |
 | ------------- |---------------|
 | Primary      | {foldername}-poster.ext |